a20351766/udo.1.4.0/docs/source/configtx.rst

 Channel Configuration (configtx)
 ================================

-Shared configuration for a Hyperledger Fabric blockchain network is stored in a collection configuration transactions, one per channel.
+Shared configuration for a Hyperledger UDO blockchain network is stored in a collection configuration transactions, one per channel.
 Each configuration transaction is usually referred to by the shorter name *configtx*.